passiv/snaptrade-sdks/sdks/java/docs/AuthenticationApi.md

     configuration.host = "https://api.snaptrade.com/api/v1";
     configuration.clientId = System.getenv("SNAPTRADE_CLIENT_ID");
     configuration.consumerKey = System.getenv("SNAPTRADE_CONSUMER_KEY");

     Snaptrade client = new Snaptrade(configuration);
     String userId = "userId_example";
     String userSecret = "userSecret_example";
     String broker = "broker_example"; // Slug of the brokerage to connect the user to Boolean immediateRedirect = true; // When set to True, user will be redirected back to the partner's site instead of the connection portal
     String customRedirect = "customRedirect_example"; // URL to redirect the user to after the user connects their brokerage account
-    String reconnect = "reconnect_example"; // The UUID of the brokerage connection to be reconnected String connectionType = "read"; // Sets whether the connection should be read or trade try {
+    String reconnect = "reconnect_example"; // The UUID of the brokerage connection to be reconnected.
+This parameter should be left empty unless you are reconnecting a disabled connection.
+See ‘Reconnecting Accounts’ for more information.
+    String connectionType = "read"; // Sets whether the connection should be read or trade String connectionPortalVersion = "v2"; // Sets the version of the connection portal to render, with a default to 'v2' try {
       Object result = client
               .authentication